 Brooke Vuckovic / Academic Director

-Ivan Lansberg - Academic Director; Adjunct Professor of Family Enterprise; Academic Director of the Center for Family Enterprises
+Ivan Lansberg - Academic Director; Adjunct Professor of Family Enterprise; Academic Director for Family Enterprise Executive Education Programs

-Brooke Vuckovic - Academic Director; Adjunct Lecturer of MBA Leadership Coaching
+Brooke Vuckovic - Academic Director; Adjunct Professor of Leadership

 Michelle L. Buck - Clinical Professor of Leadership, Kellogg School of Management